GWR 2900 Class 2999 Lady of Legend: Construction

 In order to convert a Hall to a Saint, a number of modifications had to be made.
 For example, the size of the driving wheels for a Hall are 6 ft, while the size of the driving wheels for a Saint are 6 ft 8+1/2 in, the front bogie wheels are similarly larger on a Saint than those of a Hall.
 The conversion process began in January 2004, with the manufacture of new driving wheelsets and an ultrasonic analysis of Maindy Hall's frame.

-Other parts used in the construction of 2999 are original GWR parts that had, at one time, been fitted to Saints.
-Such examples include a connecting rod from 2906 Lady of Lynn, and the whistle from 2910 Lady of Shalott.
-The chimney is also an original part, but is from a 6800 class 4-6-0.
+Other parts used in the construction of 2999 are original GWR-made parts that had, at one time, been fitted to Saints.
+Such examples include a connecting rod from 2906 Lady of Lynn, and a whistle from 2910 Lady of Shalott.
+The chimney is also an original GWR-made part, but is from a 6800 class 4-6-0.

 The engine was largely constructed in an early configuration, with straight frames, lever reversing gear and a flush riveted tender tank, as these features were not previously represented in preservation.
 For practical reasons, there are a number of components and features that are later in design than the Lady series as they originally left the factory.

 Modern modifications and mainline operation

 The original height of the 2900 Saint class was 13 ft 3+1/2 in, but the maximum height allowed for steam locomotives to work on the British mainline by Network Rail is 13 ft 1 in, because of overhead line clearances.
 The height of 2999 was therefore reduced, compared to others in its class, to allow for this.
-Mainline operation also requires additional electronic equipment which none of the original members of 2999's class had, including: AWS, TPWS, OTMR, GSM-R and ERTMS which Lady of Legend is not fitted with.
+Mainline operation also requires additional electronic equipment which none of the original members of 2999's class had, including: AWS, TPWS, OTMR, GSM-R and newly ERTMS which Lady of Legend is not fitted with.
 2999 is not expected to operate on the mainline due the lack of this equipment, gauging concerns, and the 2019 decision from Didcot to cease mainline operations.
 It has therefore exclusively operated on British heritage railways.